derekdrysdale71/mobile-flashcards/README.md

 ## Project 3: Mobile Flashcards

 Mobile-Flashcards is the third project in the [React Nanodegree](https://www.udacity.com/course/react-nanodegree--nd019) It allows users to add flashcard sets called decks.
 It also allows you to add cards to a deck.
 These cards contain a question and answer.
-You are then able to quiz yourself.
+You are then able to quiz yourself on these cards.
+Notifications can be enabled to remind you study each day.

 The project utilizes the following:
 - redux and react-redux for state management